 800 University Avenue

 One of the country's leading university art museums, the Chazen (formerly Elvehjem) houses a permanent collection of 16,000 works of art dating from 2300 BC to present day.
-Admission is free and the museum is open 9 a.m. to 5 p.m.
-Tuesday through Friday, 11 a.m. to 5 p.m.
-Saturday and Sunday.
+Admission is free and the museum is open 9 a.m. to 5 p.m. on Tuesday/Wednesday/Friday, 9 a.m. to 9 p.m. on Thursday, and 11 a.m. to 5 p.m. on Saturday and Sunday.
 The museum is closed Mondays and state holidays.
 Guided tours are available with a reservation.
-Expansion to the museum will be completed in October 2011.
 See http://www.chazen.wisc.edu/explore-art/exhibitions/ to find the current exhibitions on display.

 Dairy Cattle Center

 1815 West Linden Drive